 As I’m sure you are joyfully aware, average gas prices have been rapidly decreasing over the past few months.
-The average U.S. price per gallon of gasoline is now $2.30 per gallon, with many regions of the country coming in below that.
+The average U.S. price per gallon of gasoline is now $3.41 per gallon, with many regions of the country coming in below that.
+Hooray!
+Or… not?

 Yes, lower gas prices can have an immediate impact on your finances, in a positive way.
 Unfortunately, there ain’t no free lunch.
 Not only are these low gas prices not here to stay, but the actions that we take now are going to impact prices in the near future.
 And they will come back with a vengeance.